vitalie/dotvim/bundle/vim-rails/README.markdown

 > What Rails versions are supported?

-All of them, although you may notice a few minor breakages if you dip below 3.0.
+All of them.
 A few features like syntax highlighting tend to reflect the latest version only.

 > Didn't rails.vim used to handle indent settings?